klesun-productions/klesun-productions.github.io/entry/public_personal/arur_klesun_cv.md

 - Latvian: poor

 Programming:
-- Actively worked (at least 10k lines of code each) with: C#, Java, Javascript, Python, PHP (see "Personal Projects" below)
+- Actively worked (at least 10k lines of code each) with: C#, Java, Javascript, Python, PHP, Scala (see "Personal Projects" below)
 - Had a lot of experience with SQL at my present work, tried hundreds things with alive DB in search of optimization tricks: choosing right indexes, splitting tables, thinking thorough queries...